 Durham-based Firsthand Foods has a mission of providing locally-sourced pork, beef, lamb, sausage and other local meat to chefs, retailers and consumers who truly care about helping small-scale livestock producers in North Carolina.

-The Produce Box has had a partnership with Firsthand Foods for about four years and counting, and that partnership continues to grow as Firsthand Foods expands its variety of products offered through our weekly menu.
+The Produce Box has had a partnership with Firsthand Foods for over a decade, and that partnership continues to grow as Firsthand Foods expands its variety of products offered through our weekly menu.

 We sat down with Firsthand Foods Owner Jennifer Curtis to discuss the company’s mission and values, its relationship with The Produce Box and our members, and its goals going forward.